QuantEcon/lecture-source-py/source/rst/odu.rst

 Overview
 ============

-In this lecture we consider an extension of the :doc:`previously studied <mccall_model>` job search model of McCall :cite:`McCall1970`
+In this lecture, we consider an extension of the :doc:`previously studied <mccall_model>` job search model of McCall :cite:`McCall1970`

 In the McCall model, an unemployed worker decides when to accept a permanent position at a specified wage, given